grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 Nmap done: 1 IP address (1 host up) scanned in 21.21 seconds
 ```

 TCP 80 is accessible as well as TCP 443.
-TCP 443's certificate gives us some good information in how to approach this one, as well as the CN being docker.registry.htb, which is also a clue.
+TCP 443's certificate gives us some good information in how to approach this one, as well as the CN being *docker.registry.htb*, which is also a clue.
 It might be related to Docker Registries.
 See below the certificate content pulled by nmap.

 ```
 443/tcp open  ssl/http syn-ack nginx 1.14.0 (Ubuntu)